rajin572/videocall-app-zegocloud/README.md

 3. Create a .env file and add the `NEXT_PUBLIC_ZEGO_APP_ID` and `NEXT_PUBLIC_ZEGO_SERVER_SECRET`.
 4. Run the website using `npm run dev`.

-## Description:

-Welcome to Peace - where every act of kindness makes a difference.
-At Peace, we believe in the power of giving and the impact it can have on the lives of those in need.
-Explore our donation posts below and join us in spreading hope, compassion, and support to communities around the world.
-Together, let's make the world a brighter and more peaceful place for everyone.
-At Peace, we believe that every act of kindness, no matter how small, has the power to create positive change.
-Join us on our mission to build a more peaceful and equitable world through the simple act of giving.
-Together, we can make a difference.

 ## Tecnology I have Used:

 1.JavaScript 2.
 NextJS 3.
 Zustand 4.
 Tailwind CSS 5.
 Zego Cloud